Mount Ararat rises behind Yerevan, Armenia.

 Our day’s touring will take us 23 miles (37 km) out of Yerevan to the ancient Geghard Monastery.
 The beautiful monastery contains a number of churches and tombs, many of them cut into the rock.
 The complex of medieval architecture is set into a landscape of great natural beauty, surrounded by towering cliffs at the head of the Azat Valley.

 We’ll also visit the 1st Century pagan temple of Garni, built to worship the Sun God Mitra.
 We’ll explore the remains of an ancient fortress, palace and baths there.
-Back in Yerevan city we’ll visit the Cascade giant stairway and inside it the Casfejian Museum of Modern Art.
+Lunch will also be taken at this stunning location.

-Our train takes a scenic route around the stunning Lake Sevan, and we make a short stop to walk to the beach for a photo opportunity.
+Leaving Yerevan, our journey takes us to Lake Sevan, where we stop for lunch with stunning views.
 Along with Lake Van and Lake Urmia, Sevan was considered one of the three great lakes of the historical Armenian Kingdom, collectively referred to as the Seas of Armenia; it is the only one within the boundaries of today’s Republic of Armenia.

 Day 4: Tbilisi, Georgia